Skip to content

 check_kernel_audit_candidates.py prints candidates to stdout and exits 0 regardless of how many candidates surface.
 It does not fail CI.
 The audit is a judgment-required activity; the tool surfaces the work, the owner does it.

-The CI workflow runs the tool in the existing architecture job and captures its output as a workflow-log annotation.
-Owners read the output when reviewing CI status; downstream tooling can scrape for notification purposes (out of scope for this ADR).
+Failing CI on candidate-presence would force every PR that touches core/<subdir>/ to wait on an audit — re-creating exactly the calendar-discipline-becomes-paperwork failure mode the trigger-driven model is supposed to eliminate.
+The tool runs in the existing architecture CI job and captures its output as a workflow-log annotation; owners read it when reviewing CI status, and downstream tooling can scrape for notification purposes (out of scope here).

 Consequences